 Making a claim allows you to recover compensation from the negligent party to cover the expenses of your injury and the effect it’s had on your life.

-That’s why our advisors are legally trained – they have the experience and expertise to be able to understand who is liable for your injury, so they’ll be able to let you know quickly whether they think you’ll be able to make a successful claim.
-You can reach us for free on 0800 234 6438, or fill in one of the contact forms on this page.
+That’s why a trained legal adviser can help – they have the experience and expertise to be able to understand who is liable for your injury, so they’ll be able to let you know quickly whether they think you’ll be able to make a successful claim.
+You can reach an adivser for free on 0800 234 6438, or fill in one of the contact forms on this page.

 In the UK, there’s usually a time limit of three years to make a personal injury claim.
 This starts either from the date the accident happened, or from when your first found out that the injury was caused by the original accident – this is known as the ‘date of knowledge’.